Cameron-D/openpose-ptz-control/README.md

 ## Running

-Assuming the webcam/video feed is available at `/dev/video0`...
+Running it assumes the webcam/video feed is available at `/dev/video0`...

-If you have ffmpeg with NDI support, the following works (limiting to 10 FPS to reduce processing later...):
+If you have ffmpeg with NDI support, the following will work to expose it as a video device (limiting to 10 FPS to reduce processing later):
 ```
 sudo modprobe v4l2loopback
 ffmpeg -f libndi_newtek -extra_ips "10.1.1.174" -i "BIRDDOG-ABC123 (CAM)" -vf "fps=fps=10" -pix_fmt yuv420p -f v4l2 /dev/video0